Film and Director Interview: "Outback Rabbis"

 Join us for our monthly virtual Sperber Film Club, where we discuss Jewish-themed films.

-This month we will be discussing "Outback Rabbis," in conversation with its Director, Danny Ben Moshe.
+This month we will be discussing "Outback Rabbis," in conversation with Rich Potter, Chair of Media Arts at AJU, and Director Danny Ben Moshe.

 Please view the film prior to the session, available via subscription on Amazon Prime (or can be rented for $3.99 without a Prime subscription).
 As this event is a discussion, we are not providing links and/or access to the film.